ramshaw888/tox-auto-env/README.md

 --recreate` does this by deleting that virtualenv and starting fresh.

 ### How it works
-When `tox-env-hash` is installed, virtualenvs created by tox are id'd by a hash of the dependencies that are installed in it. i.e. if you have 2 branches with different dependencies, running tox on each of those branches will create 2 separate virtualenvs that will be used for those 2 branches.
+When `tox-env-hash` is installed, virtualenvs created by tox are identified by a hash of the dependencies that are installed in it. i.e. if you have 2 branches with different dependencies, running tox on each of those branches will create 2 separate virtualenvs that will be used for those 2 branches.

 ### Kudos